 Budgeted Utility.
 We consider a setting where agents have hard budget constraints for paying the principal.
-That is, each agent's utility is linear in payments if her payment is at most her budget, and is minus infinity if her payment exceeds the budget.
-We show that if the budgets are independent from the values, for regular valuation distributions,6 a public budget agent is 1-resemblant and a private budget agent is 3-resemblant.
-This implies that simple mechanisms such as sequential posted pricing are approximately optimal for agents with independent budget distributions.
-In contrast, when the values are correlated with budgets, the principal can second-degree price discriminate against the agents using their budget constraints, thereby achieving almost full surplus extraction in some cases.
-In those cases, posted pricing mechanisms are not approximately optimal even in single-agent settings and such budgeted agents are not constant resemblant to linear agents.
+That is, each agent's utility is linear in payments if her payment is at most her budget, and is minus infinity is her payment exceeds the budget.
+We show that if the budgets are independent from the values, for regular valuation distributions,4 a public budget agent is 1-resemblant and a private budget agent is 3-resemblant.
+This implies that simple mechanisms such as sequential posted pricing are approximately optimal for agents with independent budget distributions, and in particular when the budget is public, the worst case approximation is attained when the budgets never bind, i.e., the agent behaves the same as a linear agent.
+In contrast, when the values are correlated with budgets, the principal can price discriminate the agents using their budget constraints, thereby achieving almost full surplus in some cases.
+In those cases, posted pricing mechanisms are not approximately optimal even in single-agent settings and such budgeted agent are not constant resemblant to linear agents.